NaanKaran/llama_chat/README.md

 # Llama Chat

-Llama Chat is a planned chat application designed to demonstrate how a lightweight frontend can communicate with a backend that serves as a bridge to a large language model.
-The project aims to provide a template for rapid prototyping of LLM-based web apps.
+Llama Chat is a planned chat application that illustrates how a lightweight web frontend can talk to a backend which in turn forwards requests to a large language model provider.
+The repository serves as a simple template for prototyping your own LLM-powered apps.

 ## Project Goals

-- Simple conversational interface backed by an LLM service
+- Provide a minimal conversational interface backed by an LLM service
-- Clearly separated frontend and backend components for easy customization
+- Keep frontend and backend code clearly separated
-- Containerized setup to make development and deployment straightforward
+- Offer containerized development and deployment

 ## Planned Architecture

 ```
-[Client (React)] <-> [Backend API] <-> [LLM Provider]
+[React Client] <-> [Backend API] <-> [LLM Provider]
 ```

-- **Frontend**: A React application that handles user interaction and displays chat history
+- **Frontend** – Handles user input and renders chat history
-- **Backend**: A lightweight API that accepts messages, forwards them to an LLM service (e.g., OpenAI or a self-hosted model), and streams responses back to the frontend
+- **Backend** – Receives messages, passes them to the LLM service and streams results
-- **LLM Provider**: This can be any service exposing a chat completion API
+- **LLM Provider** – Any service that exposes a chat completion API

+## Directory Structure

+- `frontend/` – React client built with Vite
+- `backend/` – FastAPI server acting as a proxy to the LLM provider
+- `docker-compose.yml` – Compose file to run both services together (planned)

 ## Prerequisites

 - [Docker](https://www.docker.com/) and Docker Compose
-- Node.js (for local frontend development)
+- Node.js for frontend development
-- Python 3.10+ (for local backend development)
+- Python 3.10+ for backend development

 ## Environment Variables

-The backend relies on the following variables:
+Backend variables:

 - `LLM_PROVIDER_API_KEY` – API key for your language model provider
 - `LLM_PROVIDER_URL` – Endpoint for the provider's API